fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 -   There are some tell-tale signs of great serial acquirers, mainly around qualitative factors: structures, processes and best practices.

-In our opinion, the line between platforms and accumulators is a bit blurry – some companies fall in-between, like Lifco, and sometimes accumulators evolve into platforms, like Halma.
+In our opinion, the line between platforms and accumulators is a bit blurry – some companies fall in-between, like [[Lifco]], and sometimes accumulators evolve into platforms, like Halma.
 We’d also add one bucket to Scott LP’s categorization.
 “Portfolio” serial acquirers like Charles River and Stryker, which fall between Roll-up and Platform.
 These companies buy other firms/technologies primarily for the revenue synergies of being able to add incremental products into their highly efficient sales organizations.

 Investors’ growing love affair with compounders over the last several years means that the one aspect that’s changed since Ryan Krafft originally wrote the piece is that buying platforms and accumulators isn’t like shooting fish in a barrel anymore.
 The average NTM PE ratio of the companies in the above database of high performance serial acquirers was ~21X in 2016, 5 years ago.
 Today it is ~36X.